-In this equation, (1+r)n is the compounding factor which calculates the principal amount along with interest and interest on interest.
-It is called “Future Value Interest Factor”
+In this equation, (1+r)n is the compounding factor that calculates the principal amount along with interest and interest on interest.
+It is called the “Future Value Interest Factor”

 Now if we solve the above example with the given formula, we get

 The formula is helpful to calculate the amount invested for longer maturity periods say 10-20 years very quickly and easily.